Edwin Edwards: First political comeback: Edwards vs. Treen, 1983

 Barred by the state constitution from seeking a third term immediately after his second, Edwards temporarily left politics in 1980 but made it clear he would run again for governor in 1983.
+He served as a temporary Associate Justice of the Louisiana Supreme Court from April 14, 1980 to December 1, 1980.
 He began raising money and touring the state long before the 1983 election, maintaining what supporters called "the government in waiting".
 Early in 1982, Edwards said that he was so committed to running again for governor that "only death alone can separate me from this. ...
 We are being led by a governor whose only answer to unemployment is to buy a $350,000 jet."

 In 1979, Republican David Treen was narrowly elected governor on a pledge of good government reform.
 Edwards had supported Treen's opponent, Democratic Public Service Commissioner Louis Lambert of Ascension Parish.
 As widely expected, Edwards in 1983 defeated Treen's re-election attempt.
 The election offered a clear contrast between the flamboyant, charismatic Edwards and the low-key, policy-oriented Treen.
 While Treen focused on Edwards' reputation for corruption and dishonesty, Edwards sought to portray Treen as incompetent and unresponsive to the public.
 Treen said of Edwards: "It's difficult for me to understand his popularity", which indicated in the eyes of many that he did not fully comprehend Louisiana politics.
-The two major candidates spent over $18 million between them; the election became renowned as one of the most expensive campaigns ever conducted in a state the size of Louisiana.
+The two major candidates spent over $18 million (approximately $56.25 million in 2024 dollars) between them; the election became renowned as one of the most expensive campaigns ever conducted in a state the size of Louisiana.
 John Maginnis' 1984 book, The Last Hayride, chronicles this colorful but lopsided campaign.

 Before election day, Edwards joked with reporters: "The only way I can lose this election is if I'm caught in bed with either a dead girl or a live boy."
 Edwards zinged Treen many times, once describing Treen as "so slow it takes him an hour and a half to watch 60 Minutes."
 During a gubernatorial debate in 1983, Treen asked Edwards, "How come you talk out of both sides of your mouth?"
 Edwards instantly responded, "So people like you with only half a brain can understand me."

 Edwards' brother, Marion David Edwards (1928–2013), was part of the 1983 campaign and of the entourage that headed to France and Belgium early in 1984 to raise money to repay a lingering $4.2 million campaign debt.
 Six hundred supporters joined the Edwardses on an eight-day tour that included dinner at Versailles and gambling in Monte Carlo.
 Each paid $10,000.
 Edwards expected a 70 percent profit on the contributors' tickets to retire the debt.
 Bumper stickers were printed in blue and gold campaign colors and distributed to those who contributed to the retirement of this debt.
 For years afterwards, motorists saw stickers on vehicles bearing the slogan, "I did Paris with the Gov."